Rosemeis/pcangsd/README.md

 The only input PCAngsd needs is estimated genotype likelihoods in Beagle format.
 These can be estimated using [ANGSD](https://github.com/ANGSD/angsd).
 New functionality for using PLINK files has been added (version 0.9).
-Genotypes are automatically converted into a genotype likelihood matrix.
+Genotypes are automatically converted into a genotype likelihood matrix where the user can incorporate an error model.

 ## Citation